PaymentsHubRebels/kafka-boshrelease/README.md

 ### Topics

 > Topics used to be created while deploying.
 That has shown some issues in subsequent deployments on heavy loaded deployments where syncronisation is suffering.
-Now in order to apply all topics provided in deployment usage of errand `generatetopics` is required.
+Usage of errand `generatetopics` is required in order to apply all topics provided in deployment.

 You can pre-define some simple topics using an operator script `./manifests/operators/simple-topics.sh`.
 Th